 The research of the iMoPLANT groups follows innovative approaches in well-equipped laboratories and provides modern infrastructure.

 For further information on specific courses, please visit the “Modulhandbuch”.

-Most important is to select advanced modules and research modules by the following criteria:
+Hence, students must select advanced modules and research modules by following one of the two options below:

-- The Master Thesis must be performed in (or associated with) one of the iMoPLANT research group
+In addition, students will have to perform their Master Thesis (60 CPs) in (or associated with) one of the iMoPLANT research groups.

 While it is not mandatory, it is recommended to chose a mentor from among the iMoPLANT-related groups, to discuss your interests and study plans for an optimal selection of modules.
 This does not have to be the head of the group where you will eventually do your Master research project.

 Within the the iMoPLANT program, SSP students will specialize in Integrative & Molecular Plant Sciences with flexibility in choosing additional courses that do not necessarily focus on Plants.
 This provides the possibility to create a broad-minded, individual, and unique research profile.